Cgameworld/MapTextureReplacer/README.md

 This mod allows you to easily replace grass, dirt and cliff map textures in your game.

-The mod is intended to be used with map texture packs, go to the Map Texture Packs section to find packs on Thunderstore to download.
+The mod is intended to be used with map texture packs, view this [modpack](https://thunderstore.io/c/cities-skylines-ii/p/Cgameworld/Map_Texture_Packs_Modpack/) for a list of all available map texture packs.

 Features include:
 - Dropdowns to easily change packs or individual textures